binipringle/contracts/_texts/0-outline.md

 RST § 89

-## Practice Point: Drafting
+Practice Point: Drafting

 Draft a modification to the Alaska Packers contract that would be more immune to challenge.

-## VIIIc Neo-Classical Economics and Socioeconomics
+## VIIIc Neo-Classical economics and Socioeconomics

 What neo-classical economic assumptions does the court make in Alaska Packers that may have influenced the outcome of the case?
 How might you challenge those assumptions?